dpino/Worker/API.md

 ## Notes

 The event loop is implicit on the worker thread for reasons of symmetry with a web browser, but explicit on the main thread because, in a shell setting, the main thread runs to completion and then the shell exits.

+If the main program terminates without terminating the workers explicitly, it is unspecified whether the program exits or hangs, waiting for the workers to terminate.
+(In the SpiderMonkey shell it hangs.)

+## Questions

+Should there be a `terminate()` call inside the worker so that a worker can terminate itself?